AbhishekR3/SFEmpComp/README.md

 Softwares Used:
 The code was written with Python using libraries: os, seaborn, matplotlib, pandas, numpy, statsmodels, and sklearn.
-Inside the code we created dataframes using SQL with python's psycopg2 library.
+In the code we created dataframes using SQL along with python's psycopg2 library.